balaji5071/Meeting_Scheduler-/README.md

     node server.js

-📬 API Endpoints

-    Replace or update based on your actual routes

-    POST /api/schedule – Schedule a meeting

-    GET /api/meetings – Get all scheduled meetings

-    DELETE /api/meeting/:id – Cancel a meeting

 🧪 Testing

-Use tools like Postman or Thunder Client to test the API endpoints.
+Use tools like Postman or Bruno to test the API endpoints.
 📌 Future Improvements

     User authentication with JWT or sessions